gitter-badger/turtle/README.md

 # Turtle - Rock Solid Cluster Management

+***This application is under development.
+It is stable to use.
+Detailed documentation will follow***

 Turtle is a docker and cluster management tool.
 It manages Turtle Apps which can be deployed within seconds.
 It offers an unique and powerful backup system, based on BTRFS snapshots.

 ## Requirements